psineur/NSObject-AutomagicCoding/README.md

  to get & set fields of AMCEnabled objects.
  Default implementation returns complete set of all object properties (both readonly & readwrite).
  Reimplement this method choose manually, what properties should be encoded in NSDictionary.
- See tests in AutomagicCodingTests for more info & usage examples.
+ See tests in AutoMagicCodingTests for more info & usage examples.

 Custom Struct Support
 ==================